itspawanbhardwaj/AWS-Certified-Solutions-Architect-Associate/notes/Kinesis.md

 	 - the data capacity of your stream is a function of the number of shards that you specify for the stream.
 The total capacity of the stream is the sum of the capacities of its shards.
 2) Kinesis firehose
 	- no persisance
-	- have lambda functions
+	- can have lambda functions and process data then output to s3, redhsift or elastic search cluster (optional)
 	- no shards

 3) kinesis analytics
-	- can analyze the data in kinesis
+	- can analyze the data INSIDE kinesis
 	- works with kinesis streams and kinesis firehose and analyze the data on the fly
 ---